maplibre/font-maker/README.md

 The easiest way to turn your custom fonts into files compatible with [MapLibre GL](https://maplibre.org) (and Mapbox GL too).

+For other prepared fonts, look at [maplibre/demotiles/font](https://github.com/maplibre/demotiles/tree/gh-pages/font) instead.

 ## Usage

-* Go to the web app at [protomaps.github.io/sdf-glyph-tool/](https://protomaps.github.io/sdf-glyph-tool/) and select your file.
+* Go to the web app at [protomaps.github.io/maplibre-font-maker/](https://protomaps.github.io/maplibre-font-maker/) and select your file.
 * Wait for the progress bar to complete and download your ZIP containing all ranges for the font.

 ## Installation